-The constantly high levels of calcium in the blood mean that more calcium is filtered by the kidney and some of this excess calcium will appear in the urine (hypercalciuria).
-At the same time, too much parathyroid hormone increases calcium reabsorption in the kidney.
-This can result in high levels of calcium in the kidney and the deposition of calcium in the kidney tissues (nephrocalcinosis) or even the formation of kidney stones.
-Kidney stones occur in about 20–35% patients with primary hyperparathyroidism.
+The constantly high levels of calcium in the blood mean that more calcium passes through the kidneys, so calcium levels in urine are increased (hypercalciuria).
+Some people with high calcium levels can develop calcium deposits in the kidney (nephrocalcinosis) or kidney stones.
+Kidney stones occur in about 15–20% patients with primary hyperparathyroidism.

 For most patients, primary hyperparathyroidism is not an inherited condition.
 However, there are rare forms of hyperparathyroidism that can be inherited.
 These include multiple endocrine neoplasia types 1 and 2a, familial isolated primary hyperparathyroidism and the hyperparathyroidism-jaw tumour syndrome.
-Inherited causes of primary hyperparathyroidism account for less than 10% of all cases of primary hyperparathyroidism and so are very rare.
+Inherited causes of primary hyperparathyroidism account for less than 10% of all cases of primary hyperparathyroidism.

 The diagnosis of hyperparathyroidism is made by measuring calcium and parathyroid hormone levels in the blood, and calcium levels in the urine.
 These tests are done in an outpatient clinic.
 There is rare genetic condition called familial hypocalciuric hypercalcaemia (FHH) which also causes high parathyroid hormone and calcium levels, but low urine calcium levels.
 It is important to differentiate this from primary hyperparathyroidism because it doesn’t need treatment.